TV-Rename/tvrename/about.md

 > ***Grey's.Anatomy.S03E04.blah.xvid.avi***

-and you want them named like:
+and you want them named with the show and episode name and the season and episode number like:

 > ***Greys Anatomy - S03E04 - What I Am.avi***